saberprashant/Weathero/README.md

 Then install http-server by using npm:
 ```
-npm install -g http-server
+> npm install -g http-server
 ```

 Then, clone this repo to your own machine,
 Register on [Open Weather Map API](https://openweathermap.org/api) and get your key,
-Go to public/src/controller.js on line 23 and paste you key as APIKEY = "Your Key" and save.
+Go to public/src/controller.js on **line 25** and paste you key as:
+APIKEY = "YOUR API KEY";
+and Save!

 Then run this command in the directory where you cloned the repo:
 ```